a-tenne/snake/README.md

     - Or build the program via the build option on the top bar

 The binary file will be either directly in the `build` folder on macOS and Linux, or in the corresponding subfolder when building with Visual Studio (Release, Debug, ...).

+> [!NOTE]
+> With Visual Studio, you can also open the project folder as a "CMake project" instead of generating a build folder.
+The output files will all be in the new `out` directory and all Visual Studio configuration will live in `.vs`

 ### Running the Project